Want a cute rustic pumpkin that’s easy to make and very affordable? Try these fun and easy wooden pumpkins made from leftover fence boards.

 Here’s the wood pumpkin without the greeting.

-And here is my pumpkin decor and so much more welcoming and happy!
+And here is my pumpkin decor, so much more welcoming and happy!

 It’s perfectly fine to use permanent stickers or labels on your rustic pumpkins.
 As you can see below my stickers kinda lost their stickiness about year four or so.
 Permanent markers to the rescue!

-The pumpkins have followed me to my new home (read all about it here) and I couldn’t be happier!
+These two pumpkins have followed me to my new home (read all about my new home after divorce here) and form their own little pumpkin patch!
 I’m thinking I might need to add a buffalo check ribbon to the display!

 Wooden Pumpkins from Fence Boards